harrymkt/nvgt-msgpack/README.md

 - `MP_TYPE_MISMATCH_EXCEPTION`: Thrown when an attempted type conversion is impossible.
 - `MP_INVALID_KEY_TYPE_EXCEPTION`: Thrown when an unsupported key type is encountered when encoding or decoding a map.
 Whether a given type is supported depends on the setting of strict key mode.
 - `MP_RECURSION_LIMIT_EXCEPTION`: Thrown when the maximum recursion depth is exceeded when encoding or decoding.
+- `MP_LARGE_VALUE_EXCEPTION`: Thrown when attempting to encode a value that exceeds the representable bounds in msgpack.
+This happens when the length of a string or ext data, the number of values in an array, or the number of pairs in a map exceeds (2^32)-1.

 ## Known Extension Type Codes
 These int8 constants are used as the type code for known extension types, those types for which the library itself defines a conversion beyond ext objects.